Atterratio/cmsplugin-yandex-maps/README.md

 Changelog
 -------
 ####v0.4.0
-* remove jQuery from plagin template(see instalation)
+* remove jQuery from plugin template(see instalation)
 * change map placment from page edit mod
 * "drag & drop" placemarks from page edit mod
 * add standalone placemark by right click on map in page edit mod